Isham Randolph of Dungeness: Early life

 Isham Randolph was born on the Turkey Island plantation in Henrico County, Virginia on February 24, 1687.
 He was the third son of William Randolph (1650–1711) and wife Mary Isham (c.
 1659–1735).
 His father was a colonist, landowner, planter, and merchant who served as the 26th Speaker of the Virginia House of Burgesses.

 Randolph graduated from the College of William & Mary.

+Career

+Like his father, Isham Randolph farmed tobacco and other crops using enslaved labor.
+In 1730, Randolph built "Dungeness," an English manor styled house on what became a large tobacco plantations, near Goochland, Virginia just west of Fine Creek (near the Fine Creek Mills Historic District).
+That land had seemed near the frontier when it was acquired, 40 miles from Richmond, Virginia. but Dungeness became a house of "refinement and elegant hospitality" with a hundred or more servants.

+Randolph was also a prominent merchant and shipmaster, traveling across the Atlantic Ocean to London many times.
+A well-established merchant in London, Randolph became agent for the colony of Virginia, but returned by October 1725 when his second daughter, Mary, was born.
+In addition to bringing indentured servants to the colony, Randoph also participated in the triangular trade, and slaves to colonial Virginia.